Hippotherapy - Healing Children with Horses

 - Therapy should increase posture while sitting, standing and walking.

 The goal is to help your child function as independently as possible.

-Another advantage to the therapy is they will make recommendations as to appropriate adaptive equipment and teach you how to help your child at home in your everyday routine.
+Another advantage to the therapy is they will make recommendations as to appropriate adaptive equipment, and they will teach you how to help your child at home in your everyday routine.
 The benefits are proven to enable a child to live a fuller life in many ways.